RakhithJK/PHPMailer-wiki/Home.md

 # Welcome to the PHPMailer wiki!

 To learn about PHPMailer, please check out the [code examples](https://github.com/PHPMailer/PHPMailer/tree/master/examples) and [the documentation](https://github.com/PHPMailer/PHPMailer/tree/master/docs) provided with PHPMailer.
+There is also a [comprehensive tutorial](https://alexwebdevelop.com/phpmailer-tutorial/) by Alessandro Castellano.

 If you're having trouble getting PHPMailer to work, read [the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).